sayali8291/GW_Astro_21/Syllabus.md

-## Gravitational Wave Astrophysics 2021 -- course-outline
+## Gravitational Wave Astrophysics 2021

 15 weeks, one 90-minute lecture each.
 Precise material covered in each lecture subject to adjustments.